ninjaraven/tinke-ultimate/README.md

 ----

 ## Compile instructions
-* Windows: run compile.bat, or use visual studio.
+* Windows: "run compile.bat" (doesn't work but whatever just use the second method), or use visual studio.
 * Unix: ./compile.sh
 * Or alternatively just run the precompiled assemblies in Tinke/Bin/Debug or Tinke/Bin/Release